 Step 2: Discuss and validate both subjective realties

-Take turns to talk about how you each saw the situation, remembering that neither of your perspectives is “wrong!”
+Talk about how you each saw the situation, remembering that neither of your perspectives is “wrong.”
 Focus on each of your feelings and needs.
 It is crucial that you validate your partner’s experience and communicate that you understand at least some of their perspective.
-Dr. john Gottman’s research demonstratess that you can only be influential if you accept influence.
+Dr. John Gottman’s research demonstrates that you can only be influential if you accept influence.